 Is a Urethane Bowling Ball Good for Dry Lanes?

 Yes, the urethane bowling balls hook extremely well on dry lanes and the bowler does not lose control over them.

-If you are looking for a bowling ball that offers a better hook potential as well as control especially in dry lanes, you must go for a urethane bowling ball.
+If you are looking for a bowling ball that offers a better hook potential as well as control especially in dry lanes, you must go for a ball like this.

-To clean your urethane bowling ball, you can use a good oil cleanser with a microfiber towel.
+To clean, you can use a good oil cleanser with a microfiber towel.
 Also, make a habit of wiping off your ball between frames.
 You can hold a towel in one hand, put your bowling ball on it, and spin it around the oil track so there is no oil buildup.
 The urethane bowling balls should be properly cleaned (using a urethane ball cleaning agent) after every couple of weeks.

 No, they don’t.
 The urethane bowling balls have an almost non-porous cover which means they do not absorb the lane oil.

-Yes, you can polish a urethane bowling ball at home but it can be a bit hard for you, especially if it is your first time.
+Yes, you can polish such a ball at home, but it can be a bit hard for you, especially if it is your first time.
 There are many polishes available in the market; go for a reliable brand.

-Make sure your urethane bowling ball is clean and oil-free to have a better hook in the bowling lane.
+Make sure your ball is clean and oil-free to have a better hook in the bowling lane.